ktsr42/qtb/doc/qtb.md

 Manual "unit testing" usually does the same, but in a less structured and certainly not repeatable fashion.

-Each unit test must be self-containd that it can be re-run any number of times with the same result.
-It will provide the same result on any machine that can run the development environment and it will not require resources than memory, cpu time, file storage and loopback networking.
+Each unit test must be self-contained that it can be re-run any number of times with the same result.
+It will provide the same result on any machine that can run the development environment and it will not require resources than memory, CPU time, file storage and loopback networking.
 Essentially, it must be possible to put a fresh checkout of the source tree onto a laptop and run all unit tests while disconnected from the network.